tmilne5/Trust-the-Critics/README.md

 ### Reproducibility
 This repository contains two branches: 'main' and 'reproducible'.
-You are currectly viewing the 'main' branch, which contains a clean .
+You are currectly viewing the 'main' branch, which contains a clean version of the code, which is meant to be easy to read and interpret, and which runs more efficiently than the version on the 'reproducible' branch.

 ### Assets